 - Representing a major car manufacturer in respect of the termination of union delegates for conduct including harassment and bullying.

-- Assisting a healthcare sector client with a whistleblower claim involving the mismanagement of medical records, including termination of relevant employees for serious misconduct.
+- Advising an aged care provider on a whistleblower claim involving the mismanagement of medical records, including termination of relevant employees for serious misconduct.

 - Managing a large-scale investigation into serious misconduct for a major energy company regarding inappropriate email usage, including the successful defence of subsequent unfair dismissal claims in the Fair Work Commission.